Particular/docs.particular.net/architecture/hybrid-systems.md

 Cloud hosted message queueing systems can be configured for access from anywhere.
 While cloud hosted components benefit from lower network latency and better network reliability, on-premises components can access the same broker.

+## Multiple brokers

+Distributed systems might have to work with multiple brokers sometimes.
+In such scenarios, explicit mapping between the actively used messaging systems is required.

-## Messaging Bridge
+### Messaging Bridge

 The [Messaging Bridge pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessagingBridge.html) can be used to connect two separate messaging systems.
+The bridge is a dedicated component that can generically or selectively map messages across messaging systems.

 The [NServiceBus Message Bridge](/nservicebus/bridge/) provides a customizable implementation of the Messaging Bridge pattern which can connect on-premises and cloud components transparently: